IIIF/cookbook-recipes/recipe/0118_multivalue/index.md

 ## Example

 In this example, the work has multiple titles in both English and French.
-The manifest `label` provides a single title in French within a single-value array (lines...).
-The alternative titles are provided in the `metadata` property in both English and French, each with multiple variants contained within two separate arrays -- one array for English (lines ...) and one for  French (lines ).
-In the `summary` property (lines ...) the value is included as single-string array.
+The manifest `label` provides a single title in French within a single-value array (lines 6-8).
+The alternative titles are provided in the `metadata` property in both English and French, each with variants contained within two separate arrays -- one array for English (lines 18-21) and one for French (lines 22-25).
+In the `summary` property (lines 30-32) the value is included as single-string array.

 {% include manifest_links.html viewers="UV, Mirador, Tify, Curation" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" config='data-line="6-9, 10-14, 18-27, 31-33, 36-45"'%}
+{% include jsonviewer.html src="manifest.json" config='data-line="6-8, 18-21, 22-25, 30-32"'%}

 ## Related Recipes